 Some participants stressed that Portage County could become a leader in the energy transition and could model the way for other communities.
-Communities can move more toward energy-independence and improve resilience with local energy production.
+Communities can become more energy-independent and improve resilience with local energy production.
 Some participants foresaw a decrease in energy bills through solar development.